Variety to focus on hard-hitting showbiz stories in new weekly magazine

-LOS ANGELES (Reuters) - Hollywood trade magazine Variety launches a new era on Tuesday with the publication of its first weekly glossy magazine focused on in-depth, analytical stories aimed squarely at entertainment industry professionals.
+LOS ANGELES, March 26 (Reuters) - Hollywood trade magazine Variety launches a new era on Tuesday with the publication of its first weekly glossy magazine focused on in-depth, analytical stories aimed squarely at entertainment industry professionals.

 A week after 80 years of daily publication ceased following a change in ownership, the new editors at Variety say the magazine will shine a “laser focus” on the business needs of Hollywood rather than moving toward the more celebrity-filled content seen on other entertainment outlets.